 It is impossible to bet on who will or won’t get injured.
 However, it is best to grab a player who is rarely injured that you believe in.
 Avoid players who are often injured or have soft tissue injuries regularly.

 Using Alternate Lines can be extremely profitable when it comes to sports betting.
 When a line comes out from the sportsbook, it can move in many different directions.
 If you like the Super Bowl line at the beginning of the week, it could be wise to jump on it early with an alternate spread to increase profitability.

-Fade the Public?
+Fade The Public?

 Super Bowl lines move all over the place because it is one of the most bet on sporting events of the year.
-Fading the Public is a betting strategy that goes with the initial betting line that oddsmakers put out.
+Fading the public is a betting strategy that goes with the initial betting line that oddsmakers put out.
 The idea is to not follow where the public is betting and to always stick with the professionals.

-What is Middling in Sports Betting?
+What Is Middling In Sports Betting?

 A betting strategy that most casual bettors would not know, Middling is a strategy that mandates multiple wagers on a game.
 It is not perfect but it can be quite effective.
 The best way to explain middling is with an example.

 - You place a bet on the New York Giants at -4 vs the Dallas Cowboys

 - You then place a second wager on the Cowboys +7.

 - It is called middling because the bettor wants the best of both outcomes.
 They want the Cowboys to lose by less than 7 and the Giants to win by more than 4.